Meats and Sausages

 Crushing and Soaking

-You may often come across the term "bleaching" in fish technology books, but that does not mean that chlorine bleach is used.
+You may often come across the term "bleaching" in fish technology books, but that does not mean chlorine bleach is used.
 The mechanically torn meat of the fish is soaked in fresh water to remove blood, fat and any foreign material.
 This soaking ("bleaching") renders the meat white, removes undesirable color, taste and odor and improves the binding properties of the flesh.

 Grinding

 If using bowl cutter (food processor) keep the temperature of the sausage mass below 59º F (15º C), otherwise emulsion may break down and ingredients might separate.
-Generating excessive heat will start cooking proteins, resulting in loss of binding.
+Generating excessive heat will start cooking proteins, resulting in a loss of binding.

 Mixing